-Documents that are attached with Google Drive and OneDrive can be edited and saved in their respective applications and do not need to be downloaded, saved, and reattached to your card.
+Documents that are attached as links from any cloud storage (such as Google Drive, OneDrive, etc.) can be edited and saved in their respective applications and do not need to be downloaded, saved, and reattached to your card.

 Trello card attachments create a link between both cards.

 Click the front of the card to open it.
-Click the "Attach File" button on the right side of the card to upload.
+Click the "Attachment" button on the right side of the card to upload.